 Everyone who claims to be a prophet today belongs only to the second tier, not the first tier.
 And he certainly does not belong to the class of OT prophets.
-If he claims to hold the office of a prophet, he is still not a foundational prophet.
-His ministry office is located within the Christian community and his prophecies are to be judged in the Christian community and by the Christian community.
+If he claims to hold the ministry of a prophet, he is still not a foundational prophet.
+His ministry is located within the Christian community and his prophecies are to be judged in the Christian community and by the Christian community.

 C..
 The Main Points

 1..
 The foundation prophets no longer exist today because they lived in the apostolic generation at the beginning of the New Covenant.
 They were establishing doctrine and the foundation of the church.
 They were revealing the mysteries of Christ doctrinally.
 We cannot do that today.
 We have Scripture.

 2..
 And OT prophets cannot be duplicated because they belonged to and ministered in the old Sinai Covenant in the nation of Israel which also belonged in the Sinai Covenant.
 America or all other nations anywhere in the world does not have this covenant.
 By our reading their prophecies in Scripture, these prophets still establish the foundation about the Messiah and moral law and other such principles.
 They establish doctrine.